lykkelig/Group6_Final_Project/README.md

 - Description of interactive element(s)
     - The HTML utilizes interactive buttons to navigate different pages and open links to new pages

-### Visualization
-Using HTML we utilizes interactive buttons to navigate different pages and open links to new pages.
-Tableau was used to visualize the data with different charts.